zulip/zulip-gci/tasks/chat-application-comparison.md

 writing isn't perfect, but it should include all the relevant content, including screenshots and links pointing to documentations if appropriate.

+The output file should be named as 'chat-application-name-set-X-username.format'.
+Replace `chat-application-name` with the chat application you are working on, `X` with the set Id (A, B, C, D, or E), `username` with your GitHub username and `format` with the type of the file (eg .md, .txt).

+Put the file in directory `gci/chat-application-comparison`.

+Put the screenshots in directory `gci/chat-application-comparison/screenshots/username` where **username** is your Github username.

 # Set E

 Try to answer the following questions by playing with the chat application.